 Recognizing our climate emergency, Morris Sato is committed to implementing the UN's Sustainable Development Goals in support of all life forms and communities around the globe.

-Morris Sato Studio is particularly renowned for numerous permanent and temporary art museum installations and exhibitions, including galleries, archives, and administrative offices.
+Morris Sato Studio's gardening tropes are most notably displayed in permanent and temporary art museum installations and exhibition designs, galleries, archives, and administrative offices.

-The commercial spin-offs of Morris Sato’s extensive art museum productions are notable trade show pavilions, showrooms, medical and hospitality spaces, products,and facilities.
+The commercial spin-offs of Morris Sato’s extensive art museum work are award-winning trade show pavilions, showrooms, medical and hospitality spaces, products,and facilities.

-Morris Sato Studio is committed to innovating and improving existing and next-generation medical facilities as places for healing and wellness on Earth and beyond.
+Morris Sato Studio is committed to improving existing and innovating next-generation medical facilities into resilient, humane, and serviceable spaces for healing on Earth and beyond.

-Cultivating meaningful, purposeful, and healthy places, Morris Sato equally strives to make the experience of spaces and things accessible, inclusive, and welcoming to all.
+Balancing purposeful hygienic and healthy spaces, Morris Sato equally strives to construct quiet, gentle, and contemplative experiences that are accessible, inclusive, and welcoming to all.

 VIDEO : YN-13 HOUSE